 The Practical Side of God’s Love

 Our God is intimately acquainted with our lives (Psalm 139).
 Just as a father has compassion on his children, so does God have compassion on his kids (Psalm 103:13).
 He is there to comfort us in the valley of the shadow of death (Psalm 23:4).
 He promises to never leave or forsake us (Hebrews 13:5-6).
 Even that which doesn’t seem good, he promises to use for our good (Romans 8:28).
-And his care for us extends to knowing the number of hairs on our head (Matthew 10:30)!
+His care for us even extends to knowing the number of hairs on our head (Matthew 10:30)!

 So does it make sense to question God’s goodness and love in the face of challenges, trials and tragedies?
 I would think not.
 The example of parenthood is all we need to remember that God is good no matter what happens.